Juneau Fishing Charters

-From May to September, the waters around Juneau, Alaska fill with humpback whales who spend several months in the calm waters of the Inside Passage.
+From May to September, the waters around Juneau fill with humpback whales who spend several months in the calm waters of the Inside Passage.

 Salmon in Juneau

 It’s no secret that fishermen flock to Juneau to catch salmon.
-There are five species of Pacific salmon that return to the waters of Juneau each year.
-They return from the sea to the Alaskan streams each summer to battle the currents, jump waterfalls, and dodge fishermen, all to reach the spawning beds where they were born.
+Five species of Pacific salmon return to the waters of Juneau each year.
+They return from the sea to the Alaskan streams each summer to battle the currents, jump waterfalls, and dodge fishermen to reach the spawning beds where they were born.

-Fishermen from around the world visit Juneau, Alaska to hook a King Salmon.
-Also called Chinook, King Salmon range from the coast of California to the Aleutian Islands, and they make their way back to our waters every spring.
+Fishermen from around the world visit Juneau, Alaska, to hook a King Salmon.
+Also called Chinook, King Salmon ranges from the coast of California to the Aleutian Islands, and they make their way back to our waters every spring.

-King Salmon have steel-blue back and silver sides, as well as large black spots on their dorsal fins and sides.
+King Salmon have steel-blue back and silver sides and large black spots on their dorsal fins and sides.
 These massive fish usually remain at sea for about five to seven years before returning to Alaska to complete their life cycle.
 When they leave the sea and enter freshwater, their coloration changes to a bright red or purple.